playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 | `rangerMultXFactor` | 1–5 | Pairs with `rangerMultX` — the multiplier on High Card/Pair (default 2) |
 | `wardenArmorMultDivisor` | 1–100 | Pairs with `wardenArmorMult` (default 25) |

-Permanent gains from `tankVanguardMana`, `tankEliteMult`, `broodmotherPotionMana`, `clericHealMult` and `duelistRiposteMult` are saved with the run, shown as rows in the in-run Mana/Mult breakdown, and announced with a notification each time they grow.
+Gains from `tankVanguardMana` and `tankEliteMult` are saved with the run, shown as rows in the in-run Mana/Mult breakdown, and announced with a notification each time they grow.

 **Rolls & crits**